 Today, American celebrities aren't often considered role models with solid family values and a foundation of faith and respect that should be emulated.
 From the Heartland, however, we've seen the rise of Chip and Joanna Gaines through the television show, "Fixer Upper", and we've watched as Ree Drummond, the Pioneer Woman, has gone from a rancher's wife to a Food Network star with a top-quality cookware line and, now, even a gorgeous bedding line at Walmart.

-Drummond has coined the phrase The Pioneer Woman not only for herself and her blog, but also for her hit cooking show seemingly dedicated to a slower-paced lifestyle dominant in family values and a plethora of home cookin’.
-Though her life seems to be solely about making food for us to virtually drool over, the mother of four still has time to help my husband with the farm animals at 4 a.m.; there’s more to Mrs. Drummond than meets the TV and eye of Google.
+Drummond has coined the phrase The Pioneer Woman not only for herself and her blog, but also for her hit cooking show dedicated to a slower-paced lifestyle that holds family values and home cookin' near and dear to viewers' hearts.
+Though her life seems to be solely about making food for us to virtually drool over, the mother of four still has time to help my husband with the farm animals at 4 a.m.; there's more to Mrs. Drummond than meets the eye.

 1. Though she now is the epitome of country living, Drummond once considered herself a city girl, attending school and working in places such as Los Angeles and Chicago.

 Planning a mercantile store and restaurant means I've been having to think a lot.
 And think a lot.
 And think a lot!
 Oh, and snack a lot, as you can see from the smudges on my laptop.
 Please love me in spite of this.
 I have a few good qualities, but Windexing my computer is unfortunately not one of them!